 United kingdom, Merchant Navy Seaman Records, 1835-1941 FamilySearch.

 Birth, marriage, and death registrations, Manitoba Vital Statistics.

 “Capt.
 Hackland dead,” Manitoba Free Press, 29 April 1901, page 6.

 “G. S. Hackland, pioneer, dead,” The Morning Telegram, 29 April 1901, page 5.

 Obituary [Annie Hackland], Manitoba Free Press, 29 November 1902, page 13.

-This page was prepared by Gordon Goldsborough.
+This page was prepared by Harry Chandler and Gordon Goldsborough.